ANZSoilData/def-au-schema-json/docs/ansis-enum.md

-Forces 0 to 5 are equivalent to the following dry consistence classes in the 'USDA Soil Survey Manual' (Soil Survey Staff 1951):
+Forces 0 to 5 are equivalent to the following dry consistence classes in the USDA Soil Survey Manual (Soil Survey Staff 1951):

 0	Loose